 Students interested in engineering can participate in dual-degree engineering programs with Dartmouth or Columbia, and earn 2 degrees - a B.A. from Colby and a B.E. or B.S. degree from the partner institution.

-Colby's Buck Environment and Climate Change Lab grants students access to extraordinary research experiences and internships focused on climate changes and sustainability.
+Colby's Buck Lab for Climate and Environment grants students access to extraordinary research experiences and internships focused on climate changes and sustainability.

-Colby is one of only a handful of small liberal arts colleges to combine Computer Science, Biology, and Genomics with world-class research opportunities in Computational Biology, as well as the chance to combine computer science with another discipline through the Interdisciplinary Computation Program.
+Colby is one of only a handful of small liberal arts colleges to combine computer science, biology, statistics, and mathematics in a computational biology program.
+Students also have the opportunity to combine computer science with another discipline through the College’s interdisciplinary computation program.

-One of the finest college art museums in the country, the Colby Museum of Art, as well as the Lunder Institute for American Art, offer countless opportunities for students to engage with many of the very best artists and pieces in the world.
+The Colby College Museum of Art, one of the finest college art museums in the country, and the Lunder Institute for American Art, offer countless opportunities for students to engage with the best artists and pieces in the world.